 There are exceptionally few female leaders or inspiring stories of women in Mormonism or church history.
 The Book of Mormon cites only 6 females by name in over 500 pages; 3 taken directly from the Bible (Sarah, Eve, Mary), Sariah who complained regularly against her husband and is rebuked, Isabel the harlot, and Abish.
 Zoram, Nephi, and his brothers all wed, yet each woman is clumsily identified as Ishmael’s daughter.
 Modern LDS women are presented an exclusively male gerontocracy leadership structure, in stark contrast to increasing opportunities in equality, education, employment and their personal lives.

-The Church has specifically instructed members to date only temple-worthy partners within the Mormon religion, resulting in a disproportionately large population of single women who have bypassed strongly desired relationship, marriage and child bearing opportunities.
-The stakes are exceptionally high for Mormon women if the Church is not everything it claims to be.
+The Church has instructed members to date only temple-worthy partners within the Mormon religion, resulting in a disproportionately large population of single women who have bypassed strongly desired relationship, marriage and child bearing opportunities.

 LDS Handbook 1 provides official instruction and policy on a wide variety of matters, ranging from temples, marriage, missionary service, discipline, interviews, counseling, finance and administration.
 The book instructs that it is to be distributed to General Authorities (GAs), Area Seventies, members of General Auxiliary Presidencies, department heads, Director of Temporal Affairs, Temple and Mission Presidencies, Stake and District Presidencies, Clerks, Bishopric and Branch Presidencies.

 Adding that all up, the number of men reaches approximately 130,000.
-The only women included are the General Relief Society, Young Women, and Primary presidencies (9 women in total) – stark leadership math indeed.
+The only women included are the General Relief Society, Young Women, and Primary presidencies (9 women in total).
 Perhaps there are reasons why Glass Ceiling ranks Utah 49th in the nation for gender pay equality, and why BYU boasts one of the lowest female faculty rates of any school.